The internet is rife with beauty tricks and trends that range from cheat-plumping your lips to lengthen your legs in photos.

 Those who mew adhere to other habits, including a wave-swallowing technique, as well as gum-chewing to strengthen the jaw muscles.

-A quick YouTube search for “mewing technique” brings up 7,000 results.
+A quick YouTube search for “mewing technique” brings up over 7,000 results.

 The technique is named after Dr Mike Mew, a British orthodontist, despite Dr Mew not actually having created the exercises themselves.